wimaha/TeslaBleHttpProxy/docs/environment_variables.md

 This is the address and port to listen for HTTP requests.
 (Default: :8080)

+## bdAdapter

+Specify which Bluetooth adapter to use by setting this option to its Bluetooth device ID.
+The correct ID is in the format of `hciX`.

+Only supported on Linux.

 ## keys

 Path to public and private keys.
 (Default: key)